SUP PUMP

 Here are some of the best SUP hand pumps on the market:

-• The Kwik Tek Airhead AAP-10: This hand pump is made with an aluminum barrel and an ABS plastic body, making it both durable and lightweight.
-It also has an easy-to-use thumb lock lever which prevents accidental inflation.
+• The Kwik Tek Airhead AAP-10: This hand pump has an aluminum barrel and an ABS plastic body, making it durable and lightweight.
+It also has an easy-to-use thumb-lock lever, which prevents accidental inflation.
 Additionally, this Pump has an inflation gauge to keep track of your progress.
-And finally, it’s priced at just $39.95, making it very affordable.
+Finally, it’s priced at just $39.95, making it very affordable.

 THURSO SURF Inflatable Paddle Board Pump SUP Hand Pump for Paddle Board Stand Up Paddle Board Pump Double Action 29 Psi Inflation Deflation External Tube High Efficiency Light Weight Compact